 Were these creatures imagined prior to the combat system and mechanics?
 If so, do they remain among the visual portfolio for Hellblade merely as markings of its conceptual evolution?
 If we don’t see Rune Beast, “Winged Giant” and others appear in the game’s media before launch, we might want to let the currents of memory take them; if Ninja Theory doesn’t plan to incorporate them in combat encounters, they may want to at least update their descriptions, or pardon those players who cry Wolfshene.

 Visually speaking, the “loamy” quality I mentioned might turn out to have been unintentional: it’s possible we’re just seeing early and/or washy texture work.
 The game, I believe, hasn’t even entered Alpha yet.
 If Ninja Theory had simply referred to Hellblade as independent, which it veritably is, and not “Independent AAA”, which remains to be seen, and is too ‘PR’ a term to demonstrably prove, they wouldn’t have invited graphical comparison with work by gaming’s giants of industry.

 I’ve noticed too a strange visual quirk during combat which resembles screen tearing, but pronounced to such exaggeration I’m left to assume it must be intentional.
-Granting this, I hope the effect grates the eye less in person than in video.
+Granting this, I hope the effect grates the eye less in person than in this footage.

-Hellblade shoulders many burdens: to prove a new model for its studio’s operations and continued survivability; to correct for the disposable narrative of DmC; to contend with and overcome all of the familiar, but hardly less daunting pressures of development and a relatively modest, but enthusiastic, fanbase.
-And then there’s the whole mental illness theme…eesh.
+Hellblade shoulders many burdens: to prove a new model for its studio’s operations and continued survivability; to correct for the disposable narrative of DmC; to contend with and overcome the many longstanding but no less less daunting pressures of development and a relatively modest, but enthusiastic, fanbase.
+And then there’s the whole mental illness theme…

 Remember, just because a beast was never real does not mean it was never spotted.